Configure MySQL Master-Master Replication

 # aptitude install locales # dpkg-reconfigure locales

-dpkg-reconfigure localescommand will bring up a locales setting window where you can choose the locales for your system depending on your country and region.
-In this case we have chosen en_GB.UTF-8.
+dpkg-reconfigure localescommand brings up a locales setting window where you can choose the locales for your system depending on your country and region.
+In this case, choose

-Now, you can run the following commands to install MySQL:
+Now, run the following commands to install MySQL:

 # aptitude install mysql-server mysql-client libmysqlclient15-dev

-Once the mysql-server package has been installed successfully, we can start configuring each of the MySQL nodes in order to enable replication between them.
+Once the mysql-server package has been installed successfully, start configuring each of the MySQL nodes in order to enable replication between them.

-First on debian501, login to the mysql console (using mysql root password setup during MySQL installation).
+First, on debian501, log in to the mysql console (using the mysql root password that you setup during MySQL installation).

 # mysql -u root -p mysql>

-Now let’s create the replication user, which will be used to synchronize the changes.
+Now, create the replication user, which is used to synchronize the changes.

 mysql> grant replication slave on \*.\* to slaveuser@'[private IP of debian502]' identified by '[some password]'; mysql> flush privileges; mysql> exit